So what can we do to improve database performance?

 Single Stat Panel

 To show a single number, we use the single stat panel.
 Switch back to Grafana again.
 You now have the option create your first dashboard.
-Choose this option, then select Add Query.
+Choose this option, then select Add new panel.

 Select your database from the Query drop-down menu and choose to format this query as a table in the format as drop-down.
 Select the Edit SQL link and paste the following SQL: